Travel Stories

 Posted by Marie-Claude Arnott in Travel

-We leave our sea legs on the m/s Radisson Seven-Seas Voyager to board a coach to Savoca, the mountainous location of The Godfather II.
+We are in Sicily where we leave our sea legs on the m/s Radisson Seven-Seas Voyager to board a coach to Savoca, the mountainous location of The Godfather II.

 From the seaside resort of Santa Teresa, turning left toward the mountain immediately becomes unnerving.
-I hold my breath each time our driver stops and maneuvers..
+I hold my breath each time..

 Posted by Marie-Claude Arnott in Travel